bndernet/bnder-docs/docs/tmb/getting-started.md

 :::

 - `send messages` - If you send a command, you want the bot to answer to it.
-It does that by sending a message in the text channel where the commands was sent.
+It does that by sending a message in the text channel where the commands were sent.
 In order to send a message the bot needs the permission `send messages`.
-- `embed links` - The messages of the bot are specific designed to stand appart from normal messages sent by a user.
+- `embed links` - The messages of the bot are specific designed to stand apart from normal messages sent by a user.
 In order to send these "embed messages" this permission is required.
 - `read message history` - In some features, the bot looks up past messages of himself to update them with new information.
-The look up is not possible without the permission `read message history`.
+The look-up is not possible without the permission `read message history`.
 - `add reactions` - Reactions are a simple way to add "buttons" to a message.
 The bot uses reactions for example if you have a typo on a command.
 The bot detects that and can perform the right command just by tapping on the reaction.
   Without the permission `add reactions` the bot can't add reactions to his own message.